 I like that it comes with a handy snap strap and carry bag to tie it onto hand luggage, which is useful as my only criticism is that it’s not as compact as an inflatable travel pillow.

 The final reason why the Bcozzy travel pillow took top spot is because of what I call the partner test.
-After I’d finished putting my partner through the embarrassment of trying multiple travel pillows on our most recent flight, she asked to hang onto the Bcozzy, put her headphones on and fell asleep.
+After I’d finished putting my partner through the embarrassment of trying multiple travel pillows on the same flight, she asked to hang onto the Bcozzy, put her headphones on and fell asleep.

 The Bcozzy comes in a large or extra large adult size, as well as two sizes for kids and multiple colors that might appeal to the little ones.
 The large was fine for me, but I think the extra large would probably suit my large frame (193 cm tall) even better.